vonschutter/RTD-Setup/modules/vm-tool.mod/README.md

 ![RTD VM Tool](Media_files/header-time.jpg)

 This module ships `rtd-vm-tool`, a menu-driven Bash utility for managing KVM/libvirt virtual machines in the RTD stack.
 It helps with routine VM tasks from a single TUI and **requires** the shared `_rtd_library` (auto-fetched if not already loaded).
-The tool calls `dependency::file _rtd_library` on startup and exits if the library cannot be sourced.
+The tool calls `rtd::bootstrap_library "_rtd_library"` on startup and exits if the library cannot be sourced.

 ## Features